-The Calgary Philharmonic Orchestra has been a cornerstone of Calgary’s multi-faceted arts community since 1955 and is one of North America’s finest and most versatile live music ensembles.
+The Calgary Philharmonic Orchestra (CPO) is a cornerstone of Calgary’s multi-faceted arts community and since 1955, has grown to be one of North America’s finest and most versatile live music ensembles.
 A repertoire that is extensive and broad in scope consistently attracts acclaimed guest artists and conductors.
-From classical giants to rock and roll hits and family favourites, the Calgary Philharmonic offers an average of 85 concerts per Season designed to fit all musical tastes.
+The CPO offers an average of 80 concerts per Season designed to fit all musical tastes.

-Past Music Directors of the Calgary Philharmonic include the late Mario Bernardi, who guided the Orchestra from 1984 – 1992 and led them through a period of tremendous artistic growth.
-He also led the Calgary Philharmonic’s first North American Tour which brought the ensemble to new creative heights.
+Past Music Directors of the CPO include the late Mario Bernardi, who guided the Orchestra from 1984 to 1992 and led them through a period of tremendous artistic growth.
+He also led the CPO’s first North American tour which brought the ensemble to new creative heights.
 The tour garnered rave reviews after performing in some of the world’s best-known concert venues, including Carnegie Hall.
-From 1995 – 2003, the legendary Hans Graf became Music Director, leading the Calgary Philharmonic to its award-winning European tour in the fall of 2000, making it the first Western Canadian orchestra to tour Europe.
-In June 2006, the Calgary Philharmonic Society proudly bestowed upon Maestro Hans Graf the honourary lifetime title of Music Director Laureate in recognition of his immense contributions to the Calgary Philharmonic.
-Other past music directors and principal conductors of the Calgary Philharmonic include: Henry Plukker (1955 – 1962) Haymo Taeuber (1963 – 1968), José Iturbi (1968 – 1969), Maurice Handford (1970 – 1975), Franz-Paul Decker (1975 – 1977 – interim), and Arpad Joo (1977 – 1984).
+From 1995 to 2003, the legendary Hans Graf was Music Director, leading the CPO to its award-winning European tour in the fall of 2000, making it the first Western Canadian orchestra to tour Europe.
+In June 2006, the Calgary Philharmonic Society proudly bestowed upon Maestro Hans Graf the honourary lifetime title of Music Director Laureate in recognition of his immense contributions to the CPO.
+Other past music directors and principal conductors of the CPO include: Henry Plukker (1955 to 1962) Haymo Taeuber (1963 to 1968), José Iturbi (1968 to 1969), Maurice Handford (1970 to 1975), Franz-Paul Decker (1975 to 1977 – interim), and Arpad Joo (1977 to 1984).

-The Calgary Philharmonic serves as an active leader in the community, reaching over 20,000 people yearly throughout Southern Alberta by providing educational performances and outreach opportunities for students, seniors, and other charitable organizations.
+The CPO serves as an active leader in the community providing educational performances and outreach opportunities for students, seniors, and other charitable organizations.